 Choose the Best Mobile Credit Card Processor

-The top performers in our review are Flint, the Gold Award winner; Square, the Silver Award winner; and Amazon Local Register, the Bronze Award winner.
-Here's more on choosing a mobile credit card processor that meets your small business's needs, along with detail on how we arrived at our ranking of services.
+The top performers in our review are Square, the Gold Award winner; Cartwheel Register, the Silver Award winner; and EMS+, the Bronze Award winner.
+Here’s more on choosing a mobile credit card processor that meets your small business's needs, along with detail on how we arrived at our ranking of services.

 iPhone card readers let you accept credit and debit card payments via your iPhone or iPad rather than requiring you to use a POS (point of sale) system or credit card terminal.
 Aside from the hardware used in these transactions, the procedure of the transaction is identical to that of traditional credit card processors.
 When you swipe a card, your customer's information is securely routed to the processor, the card network, your customer's bank and, at last, your bank account, where the money, minus the processing costs, is deposited.

 After you pick a service and sign up for an Apple card reader, you need to install the processor's app on your phone.
 Your iPhone or iPad needs to have access to either Wi-Fi or a data plan in order to process cards.
 You often have to attach a small card reader, also called a swiper or dongle, to your iPhone, usually by plugging the equipment into your headphone jack.
 Newer iPhone credit card readers may connect to your phone via Bluetooth and can read EMV chip cards.
 Some are also equipped with NFC technology that can accept mobile wallets like Apple Pay, which enables your customers to pay with iPhones instead of cash or physical credit cards.
 Some newer processors don't require a card reader at all and can use your phone or tablet's camera to capture card data.

 If you're looking for a card processor that lets you accept online payments, be sure to look at our Accept Credit Cards Online review.
 For a full-service processor that can help you accept in-store payments, look at our Credit Card Processing review.
 You can also read articles about mobile credit card processing.